 In this section, we consider the split scenario for Problem SHP.
 Recall that under this scenario we want to create a schedule with exactly m flights, where m is the smallest value that satisfies (1).
-We present and analyze two heuristic algorithms, both based on transformation of an infeasible schedule $S{SPT}(m)$ found by Algorithm SPT.
-Our analysis is based on the fact that $R(S{SPT}(m))$ is a Lower bound on the total risk of a split schedule with m flights, as proved below.
+We present two heuristic algorithms, both based on transformation of an infeasible schedule $S{SPT}(m)$ found by Algorithm SPT.
+Recall that Algorithm SPT minimizes the sum of the completion times on identical parallel machines, and for the latter problem preemption if allowed does not reduce the value of the function, as shown by Rothcopf [31].